amper5and/secrets.js/README.md

 Convert a UTF string `str` into a hexadecimal string, using `bytesPerChar` bytes (octets) for each character.

 * `str`: String, required: A UTF string.
 * `bytesPerChar`: Number, optional, default `1`.
-By default `bytesPerChar` is 1, which should cover most standard English text and control characters.
-For international text, it might be necessary to go to 2 bytes to cover the necessary characters.
-The maximum `bytesPerChar` is 7 to ensure that each character is represented by a number that is below javascript's 2^53 maximum for integers.
+By default `bytesPerChar` is 2.
+The maximum `bytesPerChar` is 6 to ensure that each character is represented by a number that is below javascript's 2^53 maximum for integers.

 #### secrets.toString( str, [bytesPerChar] )
 Convert a hexadecimal string into a UTF string.
 Each character of the output string is represented by `bytesPerChar` bytes in the String `str`.
 See note on `bytesPerChar` under `secrets.toHex()` above.